ironbee/ironbee/clipp/clipp.md

 All Events are output to standard out in human readable format.
 Unprintable characters are represented by `[`*X*`]` where *X* is the hex value.

+If the string encoders (modp) library is available, URL decoded versions of the raw request line and URI are also output.

 **@view:id**